shundhammer/qdirstat/README.md

 little it used (icons, for example) can be replaced by very little own infrastructure.
 The KDE libs are just not worth the hassle anymore.

+To put all that into perspective: I have been a KDE user since about 1998.
+I liked it very much during the times of KDE 1, KDE 2 and KDE 3.
+Linux and KDE are my main desktop (Windows only for gaming).

+When KDE 4 came along, I tried it, but went back to KDE 3 - back and forth several times.
+KDE 4 stabilized somewhat over recent years, but it still has its quirks -- a lot of them.
+Too many in my opinion.
+And with Plasma 5, for me it clearly went over the top.
+There may be people who like it, but I am not among them.

 ### But what about K4DirStat?

 Well, yes, it does exist.
-I don't want to discount the work that went into that port, but when I looked at it just a couple of days ago, it was still using the old Qt3 compatibility classes which were deprecated a long time ago (like, 5-6 years ago).
-It's only a matter of time until they will finally be dropped, and then what?
+I don't want to discount the work that went into that port, but when I looked at it just a couple of days ago, it was still using the old Qt3 compatibility classes which were deprecated a long time ago (like, 5-6 years ago), and with Qt5, they have been finally dropped.
 And the old KDirStat took the old Qt3 QListView / QListViewItem very much to their limits, and it used the old Qt3 QCanvas heavily for the treemaps.
 I don't think it will be easily possible to use the newer Qt4/Qt5 QTreeWidget / QTreeWidgetItem instead.

 So, yes, K4DirStat was a port to Qt4 / KDE4 -- kind of.
 It does use Qt4 / KDE4
 libs -- technically, but not by spirit.
 It does not use any of the new technologies that Qt4 brought along, neither the model/view based item views nor QGraphicsView and related.
+And with the Qt3support module gone in Qt5, this is a dead end.

 That's what I did with this recent port: It's now cleanly based on the Qt4 / Qt5 model/view concept.
 There is no Qt3 compatibility stuff left over.
 And